 Anaheim Public Utilities’ tap water quality consistently exceeds all state and federal standards.
-In fact, we conduct more than 30,000 tests annually - as many as 47,000 tests in some years - to make sure it stays that way.
-As a result, Anaheim Public Utilities customers do not need to purchase a home water treatment devices to make tap water safe to drink.
+In fact, we conduct more than 44,000 tests annually to make sure it stays that way.
+As a result, Anaheim Public Utilities customers do not need to purchase home water treatment devices to make tap water safe to drink.

 FREQUENTLY ASKED QUESTIONS

 Anaheim Public Utilities’ customers routinely ask questions about tap water and whether they need a home water treatment device.
 Here are a few of the most frequently asked questions we receive:

 Q: Is Anaheim’s tap water safe even without additional home treatment?

 A: Yes.
 Anaheim’s tap water quality exceeds all health standards established by the United States Environmental Protection Agency and California Sate Department of Water Resources.
 Additional treatment is not needed prior to drinking Anaheim tap water.

 Q: Should I be concerned about the taste and odor of my tap water?

 A: Taste and odor variations in Anaheim’s water are most likely the result of the chlorine residual we maintain to keep bacteria out of the water supply and also due to naturally occurring minerals.
 As a whole, these substances do not pose a health concern.
 However, if you have hydrogen sulfide or rotten egg odors in your tap water, that could indicate the need for water heater maintenance.

 Q: Should I be concerned about hard water?